Home

 An exit IEP is held if a child no longer qualifies for special education services.
 The IEP team must agree that the student no longer qualifies.

-Back to Step 1: The IEP Referral
+Back to The IEP Referral

-Back to Step 2: The Special Education Evaluation
+Back to The Special Education Evaluation

-Back to Step 3: Determining IEP Eligibility
+Back to Determining IEP Eligibility

-Back to Step 4: Writing the IEP
+Back to Writing the IEP